MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ### Validate upgrade readiness

-We recommend that you use the environment checker to validate your system prior to the solution update.
+We recommend that you use the environment checker to validate your system readiness prior to the solution update.
+For more information, see [Assess environment readiness with Environment Checker](../manage/use-environment-checker.md).

 A report is generated with potential findings that require corrective actions to be ready for the solution update.